By BILL CARAS

 In my opinion, the best looking trees are those that don’t look pruned at all.
 I love to see trees with full but open crowns (canopies); upward appropriately angled branching and, certainly, no stubby ends with dozens of “water sprouts” sticking up.

-Think of a beautiful tree in a painting and the strength and peace of mind that image evokes.
+I have read a book last week, according to the author, think of a beautiful tree in a painting and the strength and peace of mind that image evokes.
 Do a little research as to the natural growth habit of the particular tree varieties you have.
 Then, use the simple techniques mentioned earlier but allow the tree to do most of the work.
+Here’s More about the author that you can learn more about tree care.

 Soon, someone may come by and ask to paint your tree!
 Back to Grow It Missoula blog home page.